adamdbradley/partytown/README.md

 - DOM operations are purposely throttled, slowing down execution
 - Not ideal for scripts that are required to be blocking (blocking is bad)
 - Service worker network requests (even though they're all intercepted and not actual external http requests, they still show up in the network tab)
-- Two Party Town library http requests on the first load, only one http request after that
+- Party Town library initially has two HTTP requests on the first load, then only one HTTP request after that

 ### Browser Feature Requirements